Configi/configi.old/docs/index.md

 The ideal system would be a pull-based system but if needed Configi can also emulate a push-based system.

-* **Do not enforce a pure declarative policy**

-Configi policies can be written as mixed declarative and imperative.
-As much as possible it is desired to write policies to be declarative but policy authors can take advantage of the imperative features of Lua.

 * **No packaging required**

 You can just copy the Configi (cfg) executable to a host and have it configuring the host in no time.